Psalms For Life

 YHWH sets the faithful one apart for himself

-4 Be agitated
+4 Be outraged

 Rather, quiet your heart on your bed